 - c) The approach to teaching pupils with special education needs varies, dependent upon the need of the particular child.
 First quality personalised learning led by the class teacher will be ensured throughout the day, however sometimes support above and beyond is needed.
-At Appleton this may include: - Words First (sight based reading intervention) - Friendship group (supporting social aspects of learning) - Speech and language intervention - Sensory intervention - Fine and Gross motor skills (physical intervention)
+At Appleton this may include: - Additional phonic support using the Read Write Inc scheme of work or Fresh Start phonic program for older pupils - Words First (sight based reading intervention) - Friendship group (supporting social aspects of learning) - Speech and language intervention - Sensory intervention - Fine and Gross motor skills (physical intervention) - Nessy ICT programme for dyslexic pupils - Precision teaching